3cn-ecn/nantralPlatform/docs/docs/dev/learning/git-tutorials/daily-workflow.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Daily workflow
+# How to make a PR

 Here is a typical workflow for contributing on the project with Git.